GSA/challenges-and-prizes/_all-challenges/1243-networks-advanced-naval-technology-exercise-netantx-challenge.md

   Winners will be announced at the conclusion of the Challenge event.
 NAVWAR will also announce the winners on the Challenge.gov website, the NAVWAR LinkedIN page, media outlets, and social media channels.

   NAVWAR has established $100,000 as the total amount set aside for cash prizes under this Challenge.
-A $75,000 first place cash prize will be awarded to the winning entry. $25,000 second and third place cash prizes will also be awarded.
+A $75,000 first place cash prize will be awarded to the winning entry.
+A $25,000 second place cash prize will also be awarded.
 In the unlikely event of a tie, NAVWAR will determine an equitable method of distributing the cash prizes.

-  There is potential for follow-on funded opportunities depending on applicability and ease of transition of the technology.
+In the event that an entity ineligible of receiving the cash award wins first and/or second place, NAVWAR will determine the equitable method of distributing the cash prizes.

   If a prize goes to a team of participants, NAVWAR will award the cash prize to the individual/team’s point of contact registered via the challenge website, for further distribution to the team, as the team members see fit.

+  NAVWAR is executing two simultaneous but independent prize challenges the AINet ANTX.
+This prize challenge announcement, and the details within, refer specifically to the Networks Prize Challenge.
+A companion prize challenge, titled the Artificial Intelligence (AI) Prize Challenge, has been announced separately on Challenge.gov.
 how-to-enter: >-
   #### Entry Instructions